What Are Whales Doing With Palantir Technologies - Benzinga

-A whale with a lot of money to spend has taken a noticeably bullish stance on Palantir Technologies.
+Someone with a lot of money to spend has taken a bullish stance on Palantir Technologies PLTR.

-Looking at options history for Palantir Technologies PLTR we detected 26 strange trades.

 What's The Price Target?